 Meeting Pierre Bergé, his future partner in both life and business, marked a crucial turning point for the designer.
 Bergé, a canny entrepreneur with connections in both the art and fashion world, teamed up with the young Yves to give birth to the YSL fashion label — a coup that would prove ingenious at a time when popular culture was shifting away from the conservative 1950s and into the colourful, irreverent and experimental '60s.

-YSL not only channeled the quirky and playful spirit of the decade, he also helped to create it with his avant-garde but still mostly wearable collections.
+YSL not only channeled the quirky and playful spirit of the decade; he also helped to create it with his avant-garde but still mostly wearable collections.
 Art and pop culture showed up throughout his couture designs, from Piet Mondrian-inspired shifts and pop-art infused dresses to collections drawing from the cultural traditions of Morocco, India and Africa.

 His enduring legacy as one of the 20th century's most influential designers is difficult to measure.

-The Inaugural Show: A New Take on YSL's Signature Pieces
+A New Take on YSL's Signature Pieces

+Exhibits are freshly curated at the museum every three to five months.
 See this page for information on other forthcoming shows at the museum, and details on how to buy tickets.

 Location and Contact Information: